Jenny Turner Hall juggles things.

 Her family, an arts organization, half a dozen shows, a creative writing career.
 You name it.
 And she does it all from her home base of Maplewood, New Jersey.
 Her work is inspired by humor, underdogs, gutsy dames, and her own life, which includes raising a child with special needs.

 Jenny Turner Hall is an irrepressible storyteller with a DIY spirit.
 She writes, produces, and performs stories in almost every genre.
-She is currently executive producer, writer, and director of a new scripted podcast series for children ages 8-12, The Unexplainable Disappearance of Mars Patel (#4 on iTunes).
+She is currently executive producer, writer, and director of a scripted podcast series for children ages 8 - 12, The Unexplainable Disappearance of Mars Patel.
+The show enjoys over a million listeners.
 The Guardian has named Mars Patel one of the top fifty podcasts in the world.
-It won the Peabody Award.
-Her children are 9 and 11, and they love it.
+In 2017, Mars Patel won the Peabody Award.
+Her children are 10 and 12, and they love it.

-Inspired during the 90s by Spalding Gray, she mounted her first monologue play at Collective Unconscious, followed by others at the landmark music venue Tonic.
+Inspired during the 90s by Spalding Gray, Jenny moved to NYC and mounted her first monologue play at Collective Unconscious, followed by others at the landmark music venue Tonic.
 These stories, bittersweet and funny, are often rooted in her Appalachian heritage.

-She’s written half a dozen feature film scripts, one currently in development.
-She has also written four television pilots.
-Her TV writing has advanced in competition at the Austin Film Festival.
-Her plays Milkwood and Biscuits & Bourbon were commissioned by South Next Festival (South Orange, NJ).
+Jenny has several film and television projects in development.
+Her TV writing has advanced in competition, twice, at the Austin Film Festival.
+Her plays Milkwood and Biscuits & Bourbon were commissioned by the South Next Festival (South Orange, NJ).
 In the podcast world, Jenny has created/written/produced three shows currently available on iTunes, including Milkwood and The B Word.
 As a spoken word performer, Jenny has appeared at venues such as Joe’s Pub, in comedy festivals (Funny Ladies), and in story slams.
-She is the co-host of a wildly popular story slam in Maplewood, New Jersey, a place that (to the delight of real estate agents) The New York Times refers to as “Brooklyn West.”
+She is the co-host of a wildly popular story slam in Maplewood, New Jersey, a place referred to as “Brooklyn West.”

 Taking her cue from another comedy dame, Jenny runs a literary salon inspired by Dorothy Parker and the Algonquin Circle.
-For eight years and counting, playwrights, poets, screenwriters, essayists, satirists, journalists, and novelists continue to share their work in a curated but casual environment.
+For nine years and counting, playwrights, poets, screenwriters, essayists, satirists, journalists, and novelists continue to share their work in a curated but casual environment.
 Participants include Ethan Berlin (Emmy-nominated writer for Totally Biased with W. Kamau Bell), Tina Kelley (New York Times reporter, published poet, bestselling author), Ben Niles (award-winning documentary filmmaker, PBS), Abby Sher (Second City), Jacob Lambert (Associate Editor at MAD Magazine), Daniel Wright (comedian, featured on The Graham Norton Show), and Elizabeth Trundle (The MOTH, featured on Girls).
-Jenny and Daniel Wright regularly perform their long-form comedy act, in the style of Nichols and May, at The Comedy Roll Lab.
+Jenny and Daniel Wright perform their long-form comedy act, in the style of Nichols and May, at various venues in Maplewood.
+Where she also fronts a punk band.